 When the weather changes quickly, just take notice before you get to the Faroe Islands, that you bring appropriate clothing with you.
 This will do you good during your stay in the North Atlantic.

 What is the temperature like in the Faroe Islands?

 The temperature does not differ that much from summer to winter.
-Summer temperatures are between 14-18 degrees Celsius (57-64 Fahrenheit).
-In the winter the temperature is typically 5 °C above the freezing point.
+Summer temperatures are between 10-12 degrees Celsius (50-54 Fahrenheit).
+In the winter the temperature is typically 5 °C (41 Fahrenheit) above the freezing point.
 You will most likely be outside your normal weather comfort zone but you will for sure enjoy all the moments with nature.

-Even though temperatures do not vary that much from summer months from May to August and to the winter months from November to February, there is still a difference.
+Even though temperatures do not vary that much from the summer months from May to August and to the winter months from December to February, there is still a difference.
 The sheet below illustrates the temperature each month in the Faroe Islands.
 All temperatures are average temperatures each month.

 All seasons are great in their own way.
-Learn more about the different seasons and find out the best time to Visit Faroe Islands.
-Based on your own preferences, you can then make up your mind when to explore Faroe Islands.
+Learn more about the different seasons and find out the best time to visit the Faroe Islands.
+Based on your own preferences, you can then make up your mind when to explore the Faroe Islands.